Founder, Mediterranean Diet Dietitian

 Pam Fullenweider RD, MS

-Pam is a Registered Dietitian who specializes in the Mediterranean Diet.
-She is currently in private practice and partners with UT Health School of Public Health Nourish Program to teach, “Outsmarting Disease with The Mediterranean Diet.”
-Her previous services include clinical practice at St. Luke’s Episcopal Hospital, outpatient programs at the Methodist Hospital, and teaching “Nutrition for Chefs” at the Art Institute of Houston’s Culinary Arts Program.
-She was a Gold Medal winner at the American Culinary Federation National Championship for “Healthful Cooking-Balancing the Art” and “Recognized Young Dietitian of the Year.”
+Pam is a Registered Dietitian Nutritionist and Culinary Nutritionist who specializes in the Mediterranean Diet.
+She currently teaches the Living Fully Mediterranean Diet online course, cooking classes, and corporate webinars and maintains a private practice.
+Previous service includes partnering with UT School of Public Health Nourish program to teach,” Outsmarting Disease with the Mediterranean Diet”, clinical practice at St Luke’s Episcopal Hospital, outpatient programs at The Methodist Hospital, and teaching Nutrition for Chefs at The Art Institute of Houston’s Culinary Arts Program.
+She was a Gold Medal winner at the American Culinary Federation National Championship for “Healthful Cooking-Balancing the Art” and Recognized Young Dietitian of the Year.

 Registered Dietitian Nutritionist